 With my background in building boats, I was able to build and install everything from my workshop.
 The interior was done in Bamboo and Teak, much like you would see in a yacht.
 There are many hatches and compartments to stow items.
 I added a 100 watt solar panel with charging system.
 It uses a deep-cycle marine battery that runs all of the systems, including a 1200 watt power inverter for 110 volt systems.

 The woodworking was the fun part.
-Working with the teak and bamboo really brought back memories.
+Working with the teak and bamboo really brought back memories of my boat building days.

 The electrical systems were installed, including a rear air conditioner, a 1200 watt inverter and solar charger.